AVG Antivirus Review 2023

 Support

-As mentioned above, you can access AVG's support center directly through the antivirus program's menu.
+As mentioned above, you can access AVG's support center directly through the software's client.
 However, this has a relatively superficial FAQ area and forum, only offering the ability to file a support ticket.
 There is a hotline, but it's limited to premium subscribers.
 Even then, we expect more, especially for paying customers.

-During our last assessment, we received an answer to our written query two weeks after filing it, long after we had resolved the issue we were having.
-This time around, we were informed when filing our ticket that owing to the prevailing public health situation, the support center was not operating and answers to our queries would be delayed.
-One week later, and we still hadn't received a response.
-Still, when posing a question about canceling our subscription, we received a proficient answer within a day.
+In our last assessment, we waited two weeks for an answer, long after we had resolved the issue we were having.
+This time we were warned that owing to the prevailing public health situation, the support center was not operating and answers to our queries would be delayed.
+One week later, and there still wasn't an answer.
+When posing a question about canceling our subscription, we did receive a reply within a day.

 Visit Website